franciscop/umbrella/README.md

 > [**Library Documentation**](http://umbrellajs.com/documentation) | [**Migrate from 2.0 to 3.0**](https://github.com/franciscop/umbrella/blob/master/migrate-2-to-3.md) | [**Migrating from jQuery guide**](https://github.com/franciscop/umbrella/blob/master/jquery.md)

 Covers your javascript needs for those rainy days.
-A <3kb performant jquery-like library born from the question: [You might not need jquery](http://youmightnotneedjquery.com/), then what do you need?
+A <3kb performant jQuery-like library born from the question: [You might not need jQuery](http://youmightnotneedjquery.com/), then what do you need?

 You probably need awesome CSS (like [Picnic CSS](http://picnicss.com/)) and a lightweight, modern and performant javascript library.
 This does: